dragonfly-science/dragonfly-website/content/work/2015-03-25-reporting-case-study.md

 The Ministry requested our support to produce an improved printed version of the report using LaTeX, a powerful coded typesetting system.
-Together LaTeX and R (a graphing tool), offered significant advantages over traditional word processing programmes for producing this large report, which has many figures and tables.
+Together LaTeX and R offered significant advantages over traditional word processing programmes for producing this large report, which has many figures and tables.

 Because LaTeX has a coded interface, helping staff to use and manage the code themselves was an important part of the project.
 Ministry staff found our code and documentation easy to follow and gained confidence in managing it themselves.
-With our experience to fall back on, they enjoyed the fun of working with a new programme.
+With our experience to fall back on, they enjoyed the fun of working with new processes.

 ##Beautiful report production
 The 2014 REAR’s very polished production has set a new standard for MBIE’s reporting.
 LaTeX allows final changes to be made quickly and easily, which led to the much higher quality output.

-Code also equals reproducibility and economy – future reports will be created by inputting new data rather than creating individual plots from scratch.
+Code also equals reproducibility and economy—future reports will be created by inputting new data rather than creating individual plots from scratch.
 The MBIE team believe this feature will save them 70 percent of the preparation time for future reports.